kicaj/social/README.md

 Load the Plugin
 -----------

-Ensure the Delete plugin is loaded in your config/bootstrap.php file
+Ensure the Social plugin is loaded in your config/bootstrap.php file

 ```
 Plugin::load('Social');